 Nurses are the frontline providers of health care, and as such, are well-positioned to influence patient outcomes.
-Dr. Lasater’s research identifies how the institutional environments where nurses deliver health care impact patient outcomes with a particular focus on patient outcomes that represent complex healthcare challenges.
+Dr. Lasater’s research identifies how the institutional environments where nurses deliver health care and the policies governing them, impact patient outcomes with a particular focus on patient outcomes that represent complex healthcare challenges.

 Nurses are essential to addressing complex health care challenges that are salient to patients and their families.

 Dr. Lasater leads the introductory statistics course for undergraduate nursing students, N230: Statistics for Research and Measurement, teaching that mastery of the fundamentals of statistics is a powerful tool for improving health outcomes.
 In 2020 Lasater was awarded the Anne Keane Teaching Award from the Department of Biobehavioral Health Sciences.